 - students who have already completed substantial coursework in economics who wish to apply for advanced programs in Economics, Management, or Law

-- students who have an engingeering or sciences background but would like to diversify their skill set and develop an expertise in applied economics
+- students who have an engineering or sciences background but would like to diversify their skill set and develop an expertise in applied economics

-- professionals working in industry or consutling who wish to enhance their analytic and quantitative skills from the decision-making perspective provided by Economics
+- professionals working in industry or consulting who wish to enhance their analytic and quantitative skills from the decision-making perspective provided by Economics

 Consistent with the objectives of the entire Georgia Institute of Technology, the Master of Science in Economics takes a multidisciplinary, research-oriented, hands-on approach to education, where knowledge is not the end but rather the means through which problems are solved and opportunities are created.

 In selected cases and based on both the program's discretion and funding availability as well as merit and strength of prior coursework preparation, the School of Economics may be able to offer U.S.-based students a limited number of partial-tuition waivers for out-of-state students.
 In these cases, an out-of-state student will pay in-state tuition costs.
-In addition, the School of Economics does offer some partial scholarships that are available to accepted students have completed the application process by the priority admission deadline of February 15---with the final regular admission deadline being June 1.
+In addition, the School of Economics does offer some partial scholarships that are available to accepted students have completed the application process to highly qualified admitted students.

 For 2019, we are able to offer a small number of scholarships to highly meritorious students, as well as out-of-state tuition waivers to highly qualified applicants from outside the state of Georgia on a funds-available basis.
 Prospective and accepted students are highly encouraged to research outside scholarship availability.
 A list of known scholarships is available.

 We are currently considering MS applications for the Fall 2019 term on a rolling basis through the spring and early summer until our regular admissions deadline of June 15.